cyr1x/k8s-cpuman-numa/README.md

-### How to use static-numa policy in a pod?
+### How to use numa in a pod?

-You must add an annotation "PreferredNUMANodeId" specifying the CPU index (or NUMA node) on which you want the pod to run.
+You must add an annotation "PreferredNUMANodeId" specifying the CPU index (or NUMA node) on which you want the pod to run and use class of service Guaranteed.
 Index starts at 0.

 For example:
 ```yaml